mirumee/ariadne-website/website/versioned_docs/version-0.11.0/types-reference.md

 #### `info`

-Instance of the [`graphql.type.GraphQLResolveInfo`](https://github.com/graphql-python/graphql-core/blob/v1.0.5/graphql/type/definition.py#L487).
-Is specific to resolved field and query.
+Instance of the [`graphql.type.GraphQLResolveInfo`](https://github.com/graphql-python/graphql-core/blob/v3.0.3/src/graphql/type/definition.py#L533).
+Is specific to the resolved field and query.

 Has `context` attribute that contains [`ContextValue`](#contextvalue) specific to the server implementation.